Canonip/OmadaVoucherProxy/README.md

 ### FAQ
  * What is CloudClientId/CLOUD_CLIENT_ID and (why) do I need it
  You can find your ID in the URL when accessing your Omada Controller in a web browser.
 It's the value after `deviceId`
- The proxy checks the cloudclientid property, then the CLOUD_HOST environment variable and then if your account is connected to only one Omada Controller.
+ The proxy checks the CloudClientId property in the HTTP Request, then the CLOUD_CLIENT_ID environment variable and then whether your account is connected to exactly one Omada Controller.
  Only if none of these 3 conditions apply, a 400 BadRequest will be sent.
- So if only one Omada Controller is connected to your account, you can ignore the CloudClientId
+ So if exactly one Omada Controller is connected to your account, you may ignore the CloudClientId